Product security at Ibexa

 - Knowledge about the issue is kept internally (except when keeping external reporters informed) until the fix is available.

-- Once approved, we apply the fix to all maintained versions of our commercial products and distribute this privately to customers.
+- Once approved, we apply the fix to all maintained versions of our commercial products and disclose it publicly.

 Ibexa DXP distributes new releases via Composer.
 When issues are urgent, as security issues very often are, they are distributed as enterprise micro releases outside of our regular release cycle.
-Subscribing enterprise customers are notified about security fixes first, via the Service Portal and email notification (also in some cases by reaching out more directly), giving them time to apply the micro release to their sites before the issue becomes fully public.
+Subscribing enterprise customers are notified about security fixes via the Service Portal and email notification (also in some cases by reaching out more directly).
+Public disclosure is done via these channels: developers.ibexa.co, and GitHub.

 When the reporter is an external party, we will credit them in the release notes, if they so wish.
 We avoid security releases during or just before weekends and major holidays, to maximize the opportunity for site administrators to quickly patch/ update their sites.
 Zero-day issues may be released at any time.